SOunit/auth-memo/01-cookie-node-js/memo.md

 - session id in cookie
 - saved in server memory (or storage could be redis or db)
 - can save multiple values

+# jwt

+- used for security
+- only server side can validate jwt and fetch data